Ahren-Chen/ShyftLabs-Assessment/README.md

 - npm 8.19.3
 - Node v18.13.0
 - Vue 3.9.2
+- Axios 1.6.7
+- Bootstrap 5.3.2

 Note: There is also a requirements.txt file with all pip installs in the server folder

 ## Running Project

+1. Activate the python virtual environment in the server folder
+2.
 1. Go to the ShyftLabs folder after installing all of the dependencies
 2. run 'npm install'
 3. run 'npm run dev'